gracelang/language/website/index.md

    describes the methods available on the standard [_String_]({{site.baseurl}}/dialects/standard/#string), [_Number_]({{site.baseurl}}/dialects/standard/#number), and [_Collection_]({{site.baseurl}}/dialects/standard/#collection-objects) objects.

+The top navigation bar also provides a _keyword search_ function.
+This searches the page summaries and keywords of each page on this site.
+(It is _not_ a full-text search, such as is provided by Google.)
 Within each section of the website, the _left sidebar_ provides additional navigation.
 On this page, it gives quick access to materials that can also be found using the top navigation bar.
 Within each section, it provides local navigation; for example within the Tutorial, it lists the tutorial topics.